HalfQuark/Brick/README.md

 # Brick
-  Very simple programming language interpreted in python
+  Very rudimentary programming language interpreted in python

   Has a Stack and a 0-indexed dynamic size "Memory" Array.
   It is also case sensitive.